Achievable logoAchievable logo

 Sign diagram for f'(x)

-Since the 1st derivative is negative, f(x) is decreasing on all three intervals of its domain.
-When you sketch, it often helps to mark where f is undefined (open circles at the asymptotes) and to draw arrows showing the direction of decrease.
+f(x) is decreasing on all three intervals of its domain because f′(x)<0.
+When sketching, it often helps to mark where f is undefined (open circles at the asymptotes) and to draw arrows showing the direction of decrease.

 Differentiate f′(x) to find f′′(x):